About City Vision University

 Certificates are awarded to students who complete 30 hours of courses in one of these areas of concentration but do not have sufficient transfer credits to earn a degree.
 Individual courses can also be taken for personal enrichment and professional development.

 Several courses can be used to fulfill the initial educational requirements of the CFRE credential for fundraising professionals and its on-going continuing education requirements.
-The college is also an Approved Academic Education Provider for NAADAC, the association for addictions professionals.
+The university is also an Approved Academic Education Provider for NAADAC, the association for addictions professionals.